FLUORESCENTXX/NetflixAccountGenerator/README.md

 IOS, Android will not work!

 # Website
-I'm going to work on a netflix generator website that just generates
+I'm going to work on a netflix generator website that just generates so please be patient!

 # Steps.